African Kemetic Yoga: Info & Schedule

 Dr. Asar Ha-Pi (D.C, Ph.D.) is the discoverer of Modern Day Kemetic Yoga; a system which shows how to control muscles that improve the nervous system; raise the vibrational frequencies of the body to maximize cellular communication.
 Kemetic Yoga develops the positive ascension of the individual’s psychological, physiological and emotional awareness.
 Benefits include a body that will maintain a twenty to thirty year old structure and organ functioning well into the ages of 70s, 80s, 90s and 100s!
 The absolute emphasize is on the power of the breath.
 Others are just beginning to scratch the surface of what the African Kemetic Yoga Masters developed tens of thousands of years before any other form of Yoga ever existed.

 The Solar Frequency – Sun Gazing during morning sessions

-Evening Schedule changes from October 1st to May 1st.
+Evening Schedule from September 1st to May 1st:

 Xavier: Tuesdays & Thursdays 6pm – Dillard: Mondays & Fridays 6pm

 NORDC/Treme Center: Wednesdays 6pm All Year